Silver267/pytorch-to-safetensor-converter/README.md

 python convert_to_safetensor.py
 ```

-After inputting your target folder and wait for some time for the conversion to be over, you should see a bunch (or one if you only have one pytorch_model.bin) of .safetensor files, these are the converted files.
-Additionally, you will also see a file that looks like: "model.safetensors.index.json", that is the mapping of the model, also important.
+After inputting your target folder and waiting for some time for the conversion to be over, you should see a bunch (or one if you only have one pytorch_model.bin) of .safetensor files, these are the converted files.
+Additionally, you will also see a file that looks like: "model.safetensors.index.json", which is the mapping of the model, also important.

 After the conversion is completed, copy: